Training structure

 Faculty of Science

-This course is an introduction to the new design methods associated with additive manufacturing techniques, enabling you to produce a part on a 3D (polymer) printer, from its design on the computer (CAD) in relation to the capabilities of the process, the optimization of its geometry (topological optimization), the preparation and launch of manufacturing, and the finishing stages after printing (completion).
+This EU is an introduction to new design methods associated with additive manufacturing techniques used to produce a part on a 3D printer (polymer), from its creation on a computer (CAD) in line with the capabilities of the process, to the optimization of its geometry (topological optimization), the preparation and launch of manufacturing, and the finishing stages after printing (post-processing).

 Admission